Find Affordable College Courses

 Hempstead, NY

-With a ranking of #8, Hofstra University did quite well on this year’s best schools for international studies students.
-Hofstra is a large private not-for-profit school located in the suburb of Hempstead.
+Hofstra University landed the #8 spot in the 2023 rankings for the best international studies programs.
+Hofstra is a large private not-for-profit school located in the large suburb of Hempstead.

 After completing their degree, international studies graduates from Hofstra carry an average student debtload of $25,000.
 This translates to an average monthly loan payment of $637, based on a 10-year repayment plan.